What changes are we making?

 We have an exciting opportunity to upgrade Edwardes Place in Fitzroy North.

-Before we begin drafting a Concept Design, we want your help to understand the priorities and needs for this park.
-Share your ideas on what you would like to see in the design for this improved space and take part in planning the future of your local area!
+Before we began drafting a Concept Design, we asked for your help to understand the priorities and needs for this park.
+You shared your ideas on what you would like to see in the design for this improved space.

 About this park